 A hot climate can make it very easy to dehydrate, so keep drinking water.
 You might not feel like you're sweating enough or sometimes you may feel like you're sweating too much – but your body is working hard to keep you cool!

-I like to drink a lot of water in the morning, and then sip little and often throughout the day.
+On hot days I like to drink a lot of water in the morning, and then sip little and often throughout the day.
 I also put a little more salt on my food than normal in hot climates to replace what I've sweated out.

 Keeping hydrated will make sure your body doesn't overwork, and you get a better night's sleep.